drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   - conversions and clicks flagged MONITOR for VIF check
   - All features compatible with OLS regression
   - No features engineered or removed at this stage

+  Feature distribution visualization is complete on the training set only.
+  4 plots saved.
+Key findings:
+  - conversions most skewed (1.83), ad_spend (1.63), clicks (1.11)
+  - Country dummies show ~14% each — expected for 7-category variable
+  - All features confirmed usable for OLS as-is
+  - Google Ads has 37% more training campaigns than TikTok
+  - No zero variance or extreme imbalance found

 ---